2011 Naess Gallery, Edmonton, AB

 2017 The Carrot Community Arts Coffee House, Edmonton, AB

 2014 Whyte Avenue Art Walk, Edmonton, AB

-2018 Night of Artists, Enjoy Centre, Saint Albert, AB
+2018 Night of Artists, Enjoy Centre, St Albert, AB

 2018 Double Vision 2018- Paper Mill Gallery, Toronto, Ontario

-Catherine paints full time in her home studio in Edmonton, Canada.
+Catherine is the exhibition and marketing coordinator for VASA (Visual Artist Studio Association) of St. Albert and holds a position on the Board of Directors for SkirtsAfire— Edmonton's only multi-disciplinary arts festival featuring and elevating the work of women artists.
+She paints in her home studio in Edmonton, Canada.
 Her artwork is in collections throughout Canada, the US, Europe and Australia.